Spacemance · direct from the author, Sera Voss

 Know exactly what you're reading before you click buy.
 No surprises, no spoilers.

+Closed door.
+Emotionally intense.
 The tension is the point.

 The bedroom door stays closed.
 What happens between them emotionally will wreck you anyway.

 If you want open door spice, this is not the book.
-If you want a slow burn so intense you forget the door never opens, welcome aboard the Meridian.

 Content Warnings